-This is When Smart Travelers Go to Europe
+This is When Smart Travelers Will Go Back to Europe

 If dazzling displays of ancient tradition are your thing, you’ll find them in spades this time of year.
 If standing face-to-face with Da Vinci, Michelangelo and Gentileschi does it for you, you’ll have their works practically to yourself while your fellow tourists hibernate.
 And if you're all about chatting it up with locals, you’ll find (almost) no one but.

 Point is, the continent is arguably most itself from November to March, when—not for nothing—there’s also great value to be had.
 Think weeklong guided tours from $769 per person—at least if you're traveling with Escapes by Globus, whose off-season discounts of 40%-80% sweeten the deal for every kind of traveler.

 For those who prefer to get off the beaten path

 With the heat off and the crowds halved, the fine art of winding your way through Europe’s signature narrow streets and alleys is best enjoyed now.
 You'll find pockets of free time in any Globus itinerary that let you take advantage of this gift—and truly, even an hour of aimless wandering can turn up untold treasures.
 If you'd rather put some guard rails on your expedition, get recs from your Globus Tour Director and Local Guides, who might suggest Lisbon's Rua da Bianca de Duarte Belo (the most iconic of the steep, cobbled streets lined with small bars and balconies), or Leadenhall Market in London, a beautiful 19th century covered market—all glass windows, curved beams and cobbled walkways—that you access via narrow pedestrian alleyways.
 (Film buffs will recognize the location, where markets have taken place since the 14th century, as the entrance to Harry Potter’s Diagon Alley.)